 With that in mind, here are some things to know before visiting this beautiful part of the world for the first time.

 Plan Enough Time

-We visited for only three nights and frankly it really wasn’t enough time.
+We visited for only three nights and frankly, it really wasn’t enough time.
 There are a few reasons for this.
-One is that poor weather—even in dry season—can crater your planned activities.
+One is that poor weather—even in the dry season—can crater your planned activities.
 There is actually quite a bit to experience that a long weekend won’t be enough time for.